Ground-state and thermal entanglements in a non-Hermitian XY system with real and imaginary magnetic fields: Ground-state Entanglement

-In terms of Eq. (\ref{equ6}), the concurrence is obtained as $C_{02}=1.$ We find that the concurrence is always the maximum within the acceptable ranges of parameters.
-In this case, the system is in the Bell state.
-What's interesting is that $h_{0}$ and $\gamma$ only affect the value range of $\eta_{0}$.
+In terms of Eq. (\ref{equ6}), the ground-state concurrence is obtained as $C_{02}=1$.
+In this case, the concurrence is always the maximum within the acceptable ranges of parameters and the system is in the Bell state.
+What's interesting is that concurrence is independent of the anisotropic parameter, real and imaginary magnetic fields.

+In order to study the properties of entanglement in the $\mathcal{PT} $-symmetric broken region \cite{YLee}, Fig. 4 shows that the concurrence of $\left\vert \varphi_{3}\right\rangle $ varies with $\eta_{0}$.
+In the $\mathcal{PT}$-symmetric region, the concurrence is a constant, while it decreases with the increase of the imaginary magnetic field and tends to zero infinitely in the $\mathcal{PT}$-symmetric broken region $\left( \eta _{0}>1\right) $.
+Moreover, the concurrence shows the non-analytic behavior at the exceptional point.

 $\left( \text{\textbf{3}}\right) $ \textbf{The case of }$h_{0}^{2}+\eta _{0}^{2}=1-\gamma^{2}$